ryanleesipes/open-source-field-guide/README.md

-# The Open Source Field Guide
+# The Mozilla Open Source Field Guide

 ## What is Open and Why Do We Do it?